ericaxu/dynalist-help/_articles/subscription.md

 #### Can I get a free trial of Dynalist Pro?

 If you import your data from WorkFlowy, you can get 14 days of free trial.
-Soon we will offer free trial to non-WorkFlowy users as well.
+You can also get 14 days of free trial by finishing the onboarding tutorial.

 #### How do I pay?